svenvc/blog/2025-09-25-learning-elixir-phoenix-liveview.md

 ![VSCodium IDE message_timestamp](2025-09-25-vscodium.png)

 A couple of months after writing this article I switched to using [Zed](https://zed.dev) using the [Expert](https://expert-lsp.org) LSP.
 This combo is cleaner, faster, and feels nicer and more zen.
-Here is a screenshot showing the same project, file and funtion, but on a smaller screen.
+Here is a screenshot showing the same project, file and function, but on a smaller screen.

 ![Zed IDE message_timestamp](2025-09-25-zed.png)